nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `sold 1 1 ap/1110000` marks property to sell 1 for contact 1 as sold and removes from list.

 ### Pin Contact `pin`
-Pins a contact at a particular index to the top of the list.
+Pins an unpinned contact at a particular index to the top of the list.

 ![pin_command](images/pinCommand.png)